 - Evidence that you were being treated differently than other employees for similar actions.

 As an example of the first bullet point, if your employer only started saying that your job performance was poor after you filed your complaint, you'll need to prove that they were pleased with your work beforehand and that your quality of work did not deteriorate.

 Your retaliation claim will have the best chances of succeeding if you document any and all actions you believe to be retaliatory.
 Everything from your employer lashing out at you to evidence of your continued high level of job performance can help you win your case.

 Why Employers Hate Retaliation Claims

 Employers and H.R. departments hate retaliation claims because even though there is a proven pattern of companies going to court against employees and prevailing against the employees' charges of illegal discrimination and harassment, juries tend to find that the supervisors did, in fact, commit retaliation—in the very same lawsuit.
 That’s what drives employers crazy.

 Companies will spend a ton of time and hundreds of thousands of dollars to defend an employment lawsuit alleging, for example, age discrimination.
 After all the effort, hours, and dollars, the company may prove that it did not discriminate against the employee on the basis of age.
 Yet, the company may likely leave the courthouse a loser and have to write a big fat check to the former employee.
 Why?
 Because the former employee claimed both discrimination and retaliation.
-Since the employee won the retaliation claim, it really doesn’t matter one iota that they lost the discrimination claim.
-The employee gets paid.
-How is it possible to both lose and win the same suit?
+Since the employee won the retaliation claim, it really doesn’t matter much that they lost the discrimination claim.
+The employee gets still paid, and the employer's reputation will likely suffer as a result of losing the case.